harcokuppens/code-remote/README.md

       The workspace folder in visual studio code is set by default to the mount location.
       However an end user can specify a  different 'workspaceFolder' in devcontainer.json.
-      There is a small exception: for a GIT-URL the 'workspaceFolder' in devcontainer.json is by default ignored, however by supplying the -f option code-remote will still use it.
+      There is a small exception: for a GIT-URL the 'workspaceFolder' in devcontainer.json is by default ignored, however by supplying the -w option code-remote will still use it.
       The workspace folder can still always be overruled by the end user by using the WORKSPACEFOLDER argument on the command line.
 Finally we must emphasize that changing the workspace folder doesn't change the mount location.
 And if still we got the